Harley-Davidson highlights history of black 'Iron Elite' bikers

-When most people think of Harley-Davidson, they rarely associate the name with blacks.
+When most people think of Harley-Davidson, or their bikes like Street Bobs, they rarely associate the name with blacks.
 The stereotypical motorcycle enthusiast is a bearded, vaguely intimidating white man sporting sunglasses and a leather jacket.

 However, Harley-Davidson has recently tried to upend this stereotype by getting more blacks engaged in the riding culture through an exhibition on the evolution of black bikers, which was kicked off in honor of Black History Month.